 Advantages and Disadvantages of an LLC

-A major benefit of LLCs is that members are protect from personal liability but don’t have to deal with a corporation’s paperwork and pricey fees for filing.
+A major benefit of LLCs is that members are protected from personal liability but don’t have to deal with a corporation’s paperwork and pricey fees for filing.
 A major negative of LLCs is there is no central management.
-For some LLCs the decision-process can therefore be hazardous.
+For some LLCs the decision process can therefore be hazardous.

 Limited partnerships and LLCs have much in common (ex. flexibility, pass-through taxation).
 In being taxed, LPs and LLCs are seen as general partnerships.
 They have a corporation’s limited liability.
-One can even further increase liability protection by for example having a LLC be a LP’s general partner.
+One can even further increase liability protection by, for example, having an LLC be an LP’s general partner.

-A LLC’s and LP’s owners have flexibility when deciding the business’ structure and the duties and rights of the members/partners.
-An operating agreement in LLCs and a limited partnership agreement in LPs defines the duties and rights of the business’ members/partners.
+An LLC’s and LP’s owners have flexibility when deciding the business’s structure and the duties and rights of the members/partners.
+An operating agreement in LLCs and a limited partnership agreement in LPs defines the duties and rights of the business’s members/partners.
 These documents are internal and are effective unless all the members/partners agree to amend them.

 Partners in each kind of partnership must give some kind of benefit to the partnership, which can include capital, abilities, work, or property in return for taking part in the company’s profits and losses.
-There is one partner at least that participates in the business’ daily operations.
+There is one partner, at least, that participates in the business’s daily operations.

-Partnerships all should have an agreement defines how the business decides matters (not legally required).
+All partnerships should have an agreement that defines how the business decides matters (not legally required).
 The agreement should outline, for example, how profits and losses are divided, how conflicts are resolved, the process for closing the business, and how the ownership structure can be changed.

 When considering whether to form a limited partnership or limited liability company, there are many contrasts you ought to think over.
-These include personal liability, reputation, and structure.
+These include:

 Limited partnerships, structurally, have limited partners as well as general partners.

-Limited partners are able to contribute capital and therefore share in the LP’s profits and losses.
+Limited partners are able to contribute capital and, therefore, share in the LP’s profits and losses.
 They also are only liable to the degree of their investment.
-However, they are not able to take part in the business’ daily activities.
+However, they are not able to take part in the business’s daily activities.

 LLCs are able to have as many members (owners) as desired.
 The operating agreement defines the duties and rights of the LLC’s members.
 All members are permitted to manage the company, unless the operating agreement outlines different powers.